 - Organising threats and alerting SOC teams, helping them better focus their scarce resources

 - Creating new policies and actions automatically to reduce future threats

 Interested in seeing phishing threats in your environment?
 Take the free Email Rapid Risk Assessment from Proofpoint.
-In less than five minutes, our assessment can help you better understand your risk posture, helping you uncover threats your email security solution is missing, gain visibility into which people in your organization are being targeted, and see how Proofpoint can provide your organization with the best integrated, layered protection against evolving threats.
+In less than five minutes, our assessment can help you better understand your risk posture, helping you uncover threats your email security solution is missing, gain visibility into which people in your organisation are being targeted, and see how Proofpoint can provide your organisation with the best integrated, layered protection against evolving threats.